 Victor L. Cyrus-Franklin

 Victor Cyrus-Franklin is Co-Organizer for RE:BIRTH, a faith-based initiative in development to partner with churches and community organizations to develop creative worship and bible study experiences to support social change movements.
-He currently serves as on the pastoral staff of Holman United Methodist Church in Los Angeles, CA and formerly served on staff at East Point First Mallalieu United Methodist Church, a multicultural congregation in East Point, GA.
+He currently serves as Pastor of Inglewood First United Methodist Church in Inglewood, CA and formerly served on the pastoral staff sof Holman United Methodist Church in Los Angeles, CA and East Point First Mallalieu United Methodist Church in East Point, GA.
 Victor has served in leadership in local churches, campus ministries and through various boards and agencies of the United Methodist Church.
 He received his bachelor’s degree from Tennessee State University with a major in English and a minor in Philosophy and Religious Studies.
 Victor went on to earn the Master of Divinity degree from Gammon Theological Seminary of the Interdenominational Theological Center (ITC) with a concentration in theology.

 Through teaching, preaching, living, and learning, Victor has a passion for ministry that fosters intergenerational dialogue, communication, and growth.
 He has particular interests in exploring the intersections of popular culture and theology with attention to nurturing the struggle for social change.

-Victor is currently serves on the ministry staff of Holman United Methodist Church in Los Angeles, CA. He is and his spouse, Neema, he met in seminary at the ITC and are the proud parents of Victor Leon III and Nhani Simone.
+He and his spouse, Neema, met in seminary at the ITC and they are the proud parents of Victor Leon III and Nhani Simone.